Need some help finding an ethical party dress? Let me share with you my favourite places to shop.

 Palava’s uniquely printed dresses and skirts are made from organic cotton in Europe and the UK.

 If you’re after a unique print, then Palava is the place to go.
-Their dresses are pricey, but sure are head turners!
+Their dresses are pricey, but they sure are head-turners!

 Caters for sizes 6 -28

-Nancy Dee offers British made fashionable ethical clothing for every occasion.
+Nancy Dee – available at Ethical Superstore – offers British-made fashionable ethical clothing for every occasion.
 Their pieces are made ethically with sustainable eco-friendly fabrics.
 What’s more, join their mailing list to get a generous 15% off your first order.